-Mortgage servicing income increased 12% to \$175.0 million from \$156.7 million.
-This increase was largely attributable to the Company's third-party underwriting business unit.
-Much like the Company's experience in single-family origination, mortgage brokers referring mortgages to First National's third-party customers have embraced the MERLINTM technology.
-The Company believes the technology has been advantageous during the pandemic-related lockdown period and led to increased origination volumes.
+Mortgage servicing income increased 21% to \$211.6 million from \$175.0 million.
+This increase was attributable to growing administration revenue on growing MUA and growth in the Company's third-party underwriting business unit.
+Much like the Company's experience in single-family origination, First National's third-party underwriting customers benefited from the Company's MERLIN technology.
+Management believes this technology and First National's business model have been advantageous during the pandemic and led to increased origination volumes.